Little Big Town's Kimberly Schlapman Welcomes Second Child

 The Little Big Town family just got a little bit bigger!

 Kimberly Schlapman has welcomed her second child with husband Stephen.
-The couple adopted a baby girl through a “domestic adoption,” Schlapman’s publicist exclusively told Womanista.
+The couple adopted a baby girl.

 Videos by PopCulture.com